Dekirai/MultiPresence/README.md

 A ready-made file and a tutorial can be found [here](https://github.com/Dekirai/MultiPresence/wiki/Blacklist).

 ## Placeholder (Optional)
-You can customize your presence to your liking using a config.json
+You can customize your presence to your liking using a config file of your game.
-A ready-made file and a tutorial can be found [here](https://github.com/Dekirai/MultiPresence/wiki/Config).
+The tutorial is currently undergoing a rewrite since I changed the config structure.

 If you use Button1 or Button2 for placeholders, yourself won't see the buttons on discord, but others will.
 It's impossible for me to fix this because this is an issue related to discord.